 The words “other”, “include” and “including” do not connote limitation in any way.

-schedule 2 – handling the request of personal data
+schedule 2 – handling of request personal data

-2. Each Party shall (subject to the terms of this Schedule) act as a Data Controller (or Controller) in respect of the Request Personal Data.
+2. Subject to clause 10.1., each Party shall act as a Data Controller (or Controller) in respect of the Request Personal Data, as applicable.